dart-lang/language/working/1426-extension-types/feature-specification-views.md

 We use
 <code>invokeViewMethod(V, &lt;T<sub>1</sub>, ..
 T<sub>k</sub>&gt;, o).m(args)</code>
-where `V` is a view to denote the invocation of the view method `m` on `o` with arguments `args` and view type arguments
+where `V` is a type name denoting a view to denote the invocation of the view method `m` on `o` with arguments `args` and view type arguments
 <code>T<sub>1</sub>, ..
 T<sub>k</sub></code>.
-Similar
-constructs exist for invocation of getters, setters, and operators.
+Similar constructs exist for invocation of getters, setters, and operators.

 *For instance, `invokeViewMethod(V, <int>, o).myGetter` and
 `invokeViewMethod(V, <int>, o) + rightOperand`.*